phetsims/geometric-optics/doc/implementation-notes.md

 Light rays form an important aspect of this simulation.
 There are three model classes responsible for the rays:

 * [Ray](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/Ray.js) is a representation of a finite, or semi-infinite straight rays.
 A ray can only be straight, not refracted.
-Note that `Ray` extends `DOT/Ray2`.
+Note that `Ray` extends `dot/Ray2`.
 * [LightRay](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/LightRay.js) is a representation
   of a ray emanating from a source or object. `LightRay` has a time dependencies.
 A `LightRay` can be refracted or reflected from an optical element.
 It can even fork into a virtual and real ray.
-A lightray is usually made of several Ray(s).
-A LightRay converts its rays at that point in time into kite/Shape.
-It can indicate if it has reached a target or projector screen.
+A `LightRay` is usually composed of one or more
+  `Rays`.
+A `LightRay` converts its rays at that point in time into `kite/Shape`.
+It can indicate if it has reached a target or the projector screen.
 * [LightRays](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/LightRays.js) is a representation
-  of a bundle of LightRay(s).
-LightRays depends on the RayMode.
+  of a bundle of light rays.
+LightRays depends on the `RayMode`.
 The bundle of light rays emerge from a single object/source position.
 An additional responsibility of LightRays is to indicate if one of its ray has reached a target, or projector screen.

 We note that each light ray depends on the trifecta (SourceObject, Optic and Target) and their path is determined based on this information.
 This insures that all rays can converge to the same target.

+# View

 There are a few top-level model elements in GeometricOpticsScreenView: